chriskirknielsen/dotcom-2024/src/content/posts/2026/2026-01-19-no-ai-icon-for-humans/index.md

 ---
-title: "A no-AI icon for humans to use"
+title: "A no-A.I. icon for humans to use"
 summary: "A small statement for a human, but still important."
 tags: [quicknote]
 time: '19:56:00'